-Sugar Brook Field Trial and Wildlife Management Area
+Sugar Brook Field Trial and Wildlife Management Area and Wyndham Land Trust

 Estimated 400 acres in Plainfield, CT

 Parking: Large dirt lot at the end of Sugar Brook Rd near 161 Black Hill Rd Plainfield, CT

 DEEP Hunting Map Trails: 5 miles Rating: ★★☆☆☆

 I was initially confused by Sugar Brook.
 Google Maps lists it as a state park, but no DEEP information (other than the hunting map) mentions it.
 However, after becoming a bit more familiar with how these work, Sugar Brook is one of Connecticut’s 105 Wildlife Management Areas and this Sugarbrook Field Trail Area is part of the larger Quinebaug River WMA.
 Most follow the same pattern, no information online but generally a wealth of old paths and logging roads.